There are some times when the only way to get the right welding angle is to kneel.

 - Leather straps are stiff

-- Need constant adjustment
+- Some users mentioned they need constant adjustment

 The CLC Custom Leathercraft 313 Heavy Duty Leather Kneepads have two layers of half-inch water-repellant felt padding.
 The adjustable leather straps hold them in place well and they’re put together with heavy-duty stitching.
 They’re also riveted for better durability.
 Because they’re made of thick leather like saddles, they can take a while for you to break them in to where they’re more comfortable.
 Users report that once broken in, these knee pads are comfortable enough to wear all day long.